onefoursix/streamsets-job-template-service/README.md

 - The REST API is implemented using Flask in the file [job_template_service.py](python/job_template_service.py)

-- The API expects a POST with a JSON payload that passes in the name of a <code>job-template-config</code> to the endpoint <code>/streamsets/job-template-runner</code>.
+- The API expects a POST with a JSON payload that passes in a <code>job-template-config-name</code> to the endpoint <code>/streamsets/job-template-runner</code>.
 An example call looks like this:
 ```
 	$ curl -X POST \
 	  "http://sequoia.onefoursix.com:8888/streamsets/job-template-runner" \